 Gingerbread Glaze Options

-To glaze the healthy gingerbread loaf after it cools, you can either brush some honey or maple over the homemade gingerbread bread as a glaze OR combine icing sugar and orange juice in a small bowl and drizzle it over the top of the loaf.
+To glaze the healthy gingerbread loaf after it cools, you can either brush some honey or maple syrup on top or combine icing sugar and orange juice in a small bowl and drizzle it over the top of the loaf.

 Tips for Best Results